6.2.4 History Commands

 Each issued command is stored in a history list and assigned a unique event number.
-When dico exits, it saves the command history in a file named ‘.dico_history’ in your home directory.
+When dico exits, it saves the command history to a file named .dico_history in your home directory.
 Upon startup, it retrieves the history from this file, so the history is preserved between sessions.

 You can view the command history using the history command: